Mathematical Knowledge Management

 The MKM interest group is a loosely coupled network of research groups and individuals interested in joining forces for the study and design of software systems for mathematical knowledge management.

-The 12th International Conference on MATHEMATICAL KNOWLEDGE MANAGEMENT (MKM 2013) will take place in July 8-12 2013 at University of Bath, UK as part of CICM 2013.
+The 14th International Conference on MATHEMATICAL KNOWLEDGE MANAGEMENT (MKM 2015) will take place at George Washington University, Washington DC, US, as part of CICM 2015.